 Fire-resistant metal panels clad the exterior of the unit, and can be customised to suit a range of design aesthetics in sleek aluminium or matte black.
 What’s more, the panels can be lifted on a hinge to shade parts of the outdoor area, and when pulled down provide privacy and protect the dwelling against harsh weather conditions.

 The Buhaus starts at US $96,000 and can be customised to work off-grid with alternative energy.
-Build time takes three months, and the units will reportedly begin shipping later in 2020.
+Build time takes three months, and the units can be shipped overseas to Australia.